What does student life in biomedical sciences look like?

 What kind of university environment enables success?

-Modern labs, well‑resourced libraries and comfortable study spaces underpin learning, but the wider environment matters too.
+Modern labs, well-resourced libraries and comfortable study spaces underpin learning, but the wider environment matters too.
 Make spaces safe and accessible, publish venue accessibility information in advance, and ensure wayfinding and induction materials are straightforward.
-Proximity to healthcare providers and research institutes creates authentic learning opportunities that connect classroom, lab and practice.
+Proximity to healthcare providers and research institutes then creates authentic learning opportunities that connect classroom, lab and practice.

 How should competition and collaboration work together?